Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 expected of a Full Stack Developer and to an industry standard.

-As per the standard of Responsive Design, this site is responsive across a number of devices, making sure to be structured in a cohesive manner and change designs when appropriate.
-To further achieve this goal, the site utilises Materialize and MongoDB, aiding its design and performance to shape a site that functions seamlessly across a number of devices, utilises User-input data and broaden the skills and knowledge of the author.
+As per the standard of Responsive Design, this site is responsive across several devices, making sure to be structured in a cohesive manner and change designs when appropriate.
+To further achieve this goal, the site utilises Materialize and MongoDB, aiding its design and performance to shape a site that functions seamlessly across several devices, utilises User-input data and broaden the skills and knowledge of the author.

 This site, *Entunepreneurs*, allows DJs, Music snobs and the general